The Old House, Ightham Common

 The Old House is a Grade II listed public house at Redwell Lane, Ightham Common, Kent TN15 9EE.

-It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
+It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors for the rare survival of a late 19th century beerhouse interior.

 It dates to the 17th century.

+The Old House is notable for its unspoilt historic interior, probably of late 19th century date (it was first licensed as a beerhouse in 1872, and did not obtain a full licence in 1953).
+It consists of two simply furnished rooms.
+The main bar, on the left, appears to be formed from two earlier rooms, and has a Victorian counter.
+On the right is a smaller, very domestic room.